 - Threats –Aware of the external threats that can affect your food business negatively.
 For example, a sudden change in the state policies or too much traffic.
 While on road, you can’t sell any food.

-Try to think of the reasons that have driven you to prepare your food truck empire business plan.
+Try to think of the reasons that have driven you to prepare your food truck start up business plan.
 This means considering your potential customers and competitors.

 Step Two: Acquiring a License

 This is the second step to be completed.
-An extensive and completed food truck business plan templateno matter a sample must also include the license information.
+An extensive and completed food truck start up business plan template no matter a sample must also include the license information.
 License is mandatory for mobile food business.
 Licenses along with permits are mandatory by the local authorities in the United States.